brown-ivl/brown-ivl.github.io/research/motionglot.md

 ## Abstract
+<p style="margin-bottom:0.5cm;"> </p>

+{% include gallery.html
+img="/assets/images/projects/motionglot/abstract.svg" %}

 <div style="display: flex; justify-content: space-between; width: 100%;">
     <div style="text-align: center ">

 This paper introduces MotionGlot, a model that can generate motion across multiple embodiments with different action dimensions, such as quadruped robots and human bodies.
-By leveraging the well-established training procedures commonly used in large language models (LLMs), we introduce an instruction-tuning template specifically designed for motion- related tasks.
+By leveraging the well-established training procedures commonly used in large language models (LLMs), we introduce an instruction-tuning template specifically designed for motion-related tasks.
 Our approach demonstrates that the principles underlying LLM training can be successfully adapted to learn a wide range of motion generation tasks across multiple embodiments with different action dimensions.
 We demonstrate the various abilities of MotionGlot on a set of 6 tasks and report an average improvement of 35.3% across tasks.
 Additionally, we contribute two new datasets: (1) a dataset of expert-controlled quadruped locomotion with approximately 48,000 trajectories paired with direction-based text annotations, and (2) a dataset of over 23,000 situational text prompts for human motion generation tasks.
 Finally, we conduct hardware experiments to validate the capabilities of our system in real-world applications.
+The above figure depicts MotionGlot's ability to perform many motion-related tasks across diverse embodiments with different action dimensions.
     </div>
 </div>